Hitler Diaries: Acquisition

 The purchases of the diaries continued throughout mid to late 1981: Gruner + Jahr gave Heidemann 345,000 DMs on 29 July, and a further 220,000 DMs a week later, which brought the total up to 1.81 million DMs since the start of the year.
 This sum had purchased 18 diaries for the company.
 Schulte-Hillen, the new managing director, signed an authorisation for a further million DMs for future purchases.
 Just over two weeks later he signed a further authorisation for 600,000 DMs after Heidemann told him that the cost of the diaries had now risen to 200,000 DMs each; Heidemann also passed on the news that there were more than 27 diaries.

 In mid-December 1982 the author and future Holocaust denier David Irving was also involved in tracking the existence of diaries written by Hitler.
 Priesack had previously told Irving of the existence of one of the diaries with a collector in Stuttgart.
 In a visit to Priesack to assess his collection of Nazi documents, Irving found out Stiefel's phone number, from which he worked out the address; he also obtained photocopies of some of the diary pages from Priesack.
 Irving visited Stiefel unannounced and tried to find out the name of the source, but the collector misled him as to the origin.
-Irving examined Priesack's photocopies and saw a number of problems, including spelling mistakes and the change in writing style between certain words.
+Irving examined Priesack's photocopies and saw several problems, including spelling mistakes and the change in writing style between certain words.